 Cocoa Powder: This provides a chocolate flavor without all the added sugar and fat of chocolate itself.
 It’s also naturally full of antioxidants, fiber, iron, and magnesium.
 Look for “raw cacao” in the health food section to get the most benefit, but unsweetened baking cocoa will also add some nutrition. (source)

-Cinnamon: This spice has been shown to be a natural anti-inflammatory food, plus provide many more benefits. (source) I always kick up the amount in recipes like this, so feel free to add more if you like the taste.
+Cinnamon: This spice has been shown to be a natural anti-inflammatory food, plus it provides many more benefits. (source) I always kick up the amount in recipes like this, so feel free to add more if you like the taste.

-All-Natural Sweeteners: By now, we’ve probably all heard that sugar is our greatest enemy these days as Americans.
+All-Natural Sweeteners: By now, we’ve probably all heard that sugar is our greatest enemy as Americans.
 It’s in everything and causes inflammation that can lead to obesity, heart disease, cancer, etc. (source) By using honey and fruit in this recipe, the steel cut oatmeal is naturally sweetened with “real food” ingredients that also provide nutrition and fiber that help slow the digestion of the sugar.
 You can always cut back on the honey in this recipe to cut out more sugar and/or you can replace some of it with liquid stevia–a safe yet potent alternative sweetener.
-When serving, the fresh fruit on top provides even more sweetness or you can add coconut sugar (what is it and why is it better?) or more honey if needed.
+When serving, the fresh fruit on top provides even more sweetness.
+You can also add coconut sugar (what is it and why is it better?) or more honey, if needed.